Introducing Leo Examples

 The Leo Examples package will soon be a default part of LeoOS about which you can read here.

-There’s a lot of things you can do with your Leo Rover.
+There are a lot of things you can do with your Leo Rover.
 Why don’t you check out other integrations available on our website?
 And we’re constantly working on new ones, so stay tuned :)